 Learn about Social Anxiety

-Social phobia, also referred to as social anxiety disorder, is a chronic mental health condition in which every day interactions cause significant anxiety, self-consciousness, and fear of being judged or scrutinized by others.
+Social anxiety disorder (SAD), also referred to as social phobia, is a chronic mental health condition in which every day interactions cause significant anxiety, self-consciousness, and fear of being judged or scrutinized by others.
 Social anxiety disorder is a common type of anxiety disorder that we treat at Novum Psychiatry.

 Social Anxiety Symptoms